 These are the most common revenue streams for coworking spaces.
 As the demand for flexible work continues to grow, we expect to see even more of these spaces popping up in the years to come.
 As an example, our very own 42workspace makes its income in a similar manner.

 Trends seem to forecast a growing trend for coworking spaces.
-One reason for this could be the recent startups boom around the world.
+One reason for this could be the recent startups boom around the world, especially tech startups.
 This growth in entrepreneurship is increasing the demand for coworking spaces.
 Whether this is surprising or not, coworking spaces can thus be considered the next big investment opportunity.

 However, a recent survey has shown that as of 2019, only 43% of existing coworking spaces are profitable, meaning that the majority of them are still operating at a loss.
 The rise & fall of the largest coworking space in the world has many lessons to be learned in this regard.

 Though this may sound discouraging, consider the fact that the coworking industry is young and is therefore rapidly developing.

 The coworking movement has been gathering steam for years now, and it shows no signs of slowing down.
 A recent report has been able to project a forecast on the number of coworking spaces in the world up until 2024.
 The data demonstrates that there is indeed a consistent growth in the development and expansion of coworking businesses.

 From 2018 to 2024, within just six years, the number of coworking spaces worldwide is expected to almost triple.This growth is being driven by a number of factors, including the rise of the freelance economy, the popularity of remote work, and the need for more flexible office space options.
 As more people embrace coworking, we’re likely to see even more growth in the coming years.